 A fee shall be charged for transferring a permit in accordance with the PDS Fee Schedule.
-Permits may be transferred from one permit holder to a new permit holder on approval of the Planning Director, Building Official, Environmental Services Director, City Engineer, or other designee who has authority over the code for which a permit has been issued.
+Permits may be transferred from one permit holder to a new permit holder on approval of the Planning-Director of Planning and Development Services, Building Official, Director of Environmental Services Director, City Engineer, or other designee who has authority over the code for which a permit has been issued provided the applicant submits documentation of permission to use the permit documents.